KI7MT/wspr-analytics/spark/README.md

 - SBT Tools 1.4.9

 >IMPORTANT: The Spark / Scala combinations are very version specific.
-Check the [Spark][] download page for recommended version combinaiton if you deviate from what is listed here.
+Check the [Spark][] download page for recommended version combinaitons if you deviate from what is listed here.
 As of this writing, Spark 3.0.1 and above was built with Scala 2.12.12.
 For the least amount of frustration, stick with what's known to work.